pink-gorilla/webly/README.md

 To start webly you have to pass it two parameter: **profile** and **config**

+# Webly Compile Profiles

 **Webly profile** can be one of the following strings:
-- watch: builds with ten-x and runs shadow dev server
+- watch: builds with ten-x and runs shadow dev server (shadow-cljs watch)
+- watch2: shadow-cljs watch without ten-x devtools
-- compile: builds bundle
+- compile: builds bundle and output bundle stats
-- release: builds release bundle (for production)
+- release: builds release bundle (for production)  no tenx. no source-maps bundle stats
 - jetty: runs app, with bundle compiled via compile or release
 - ci: builds bundle for unit tests
 - npm-install: just installs npm dependencies (based on deps.cljs)